formilyjs/semi/README.md

 - 🖼 Designable, You can quickly develop forms at low cost through [Form Builder](https://designable-antd.formilyjs.org/).
 - 🚀 High performance, fields managed independently, rather rerender the whole tree.
-- 💡 Integrated Alibaba Fusion and Ant Design components are guaranteed to work out of the box.
+- 💡 Integrated [SemiDesign](https://github.com/DouyinFE/semi-design) are guaranteed to work out of the box.
 - 🎨 JSON Schema applied for BackEnd.
 JSchema applied for FrontEnd.
 Two paradigms can be converted to each other.
 - 🏅 Side effects are managed independently, making form data linkages easier than ever before.
 - 🌯 Override most complicated form layout use cases.